chae0Park/rfq/Readme.md

 Approved quotations can be converted into professional client-facing email drafts.

-The generated draft incorporates information such as:
+The generated draft can incorporate:

-* Client information
+- Client information
-* Project requirements
+- Project requirements
-* Final quotation
+- Approved quotation
-* Sender information
+- Sender information

-The workflow creates a Gmail draft rather than automatically sending the quotation, preserving human control over client-facing communication.
+The workflow creates a **Gmail draft rather than automatically sending the quotation**.

+This preserves a final human review point before any quotation becomes external client communication.

+After the draft is created, the workflow can notify the operator that the client response is ready for review.

 ---